Victorian Railways livestock transport: L, LB wagons

 The first L class sheep truck was constructed in 1877, and construction continued through to 1953.
 The class was numbered from 1 to 1432, but of this, about 30 numbers did not get used.
 Because of the aforementioned policy of reusing numbers, there were about 1,650 of these wagons built.
 Over time, older wagons were scrapped and newer wagons, of a more modern design, were built with the same numbers as the scrapped L wagons.

 This was shown most obviously, because wagons up to L1236, built up to December 1924, are fitted with gable roofs.
 The final 196 wagons, numbers 1237 and on, have curved roofs and were built with auto-couplers from new.

 The wagons could be used for pigs and goats as well as sheep, but the latter was the primary traffic.
 Because of this the wagons often ran in groups, but these were not defined on paper.

 Most of the gable-roof vans were auto-coupled between 1931 and 1933.
 However, 50 of the wagons were only fitted with auto-couplers at one end, and this was used to semi-permanently couple them in pairs, with the chain couplings on the outside of these pairs.
 The wagons were relettered to LB, and marked to show they were not to be uncoupled in regular service.
 This was done to speed up the conversion process.
 The wagons were then later fully auto-coupled, and relettered to L. All 50 had been completed by the mid-1950s.

 It would probably be possible to find out which wagons were paired by looking at workshop records, but this has as yet not been attempted.

-By 1960 there were only 1,260 wagons on the register.
+By 1960, there were only 1,260 wagons on the register.

-Model railways

-In HO Scale, Steam Era Models has a kit for the L wagon, which could probably be modified to match the other types as required.
-OzRail Models has released six-packs of various types of L wagons ready-to-run.
-Precision Scale Models, alternatively known as Train Hobby Productions, released models of the wagons constructed in brass some decades ago.